dev-academy-programme/computer-setup/ubuntu-setup.md

 ### 1.1 Installing oh-my-zsh

-We're going to install oh-my-zsh to make your terminal/shell experience a bit more pleasant.
+We're going to install `oh-my-zsh` to make your terminal/shell experience a bit more pleasant.

-> Oh My Zsh is a delightful, open source, community-driven framework for
+> _Oh My Zsh_ is a delightful, open source, community-driven framework for
 > managing your Zsh configuration.
 It comes bundled with thousands of helpful
 > functions, helpers, plugins, themes, and a few things that make you shout...

-Copy this command into your terminal
+Copy this command into your terminal:

 ```sh
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"